Cambodia–Indonesia relations: Economic relations

 Indonesia and Cambodia signed a free visa agreement in June 2010.
 The agreement's signing hoped the facility would improve not only the two countries' relations but also individual relations between the two nations as well as interactions between the two countries' businessmen.
 The trade relation between Cambodia and Indonesia has shown a steady increase.
 According to the latest figures of Cambodia's Ministry of Commerce, the bilateral trade volume last year was 220 million U.S. dollars, 10 percent rise, compared to a year earlier.

 As Indonesia seeks to boost trade and investment in Cambodia, the country in August 2012 signed a deal to import as much as 100,000 metric tons of rice annually from Cambodia.

 Security

 Historically both nations shared close military relations.
 The Indonesian Kopassus trained and assisted the formation of Cambodian Para-Commando Battalion back in 1972, which fought the final phase of Cambodian Civil War of 1970-75.

 Both Cambodia and Thailand trust Indonesia as a fair and impartial observer to solve intra-ASEAN disputes.
-Thailand and Cambodia agreed to allow Indonesian monitors to go to the border between the two countries to help prevent further military clashes and Indonesia was appointed as observer in the Cambodian–Thai border dispute.
+Thailand and Cambodia agreed to allow Indonesian monitors to go to the border between the two countries to help prevent further military clashes and Indonesia was appointed as observer in the 2008–2013 Cambodian–Thai border crisis.